Security and Authentication

 How can I report a security incident?
 Do you have any official flow and process?

 CINNOX offers 24/7 support.
-Report incidents to our support team at [email protected] or through the CINNOX online support.
+Report incidents to our support team at [email protected] or through CINNOX online support.

 We can review and analyse firewall logs, audit trails, and real-time system status/monitoring in a potential security incident.
 CINNOX also supports CEF logs for integration with SIEM solutions.